Why shrink Extended Partition on Windows Server 2008?

 How to shrink Extended Partition in Windows Server 2008 (R2) with ease?

-Except for change “free space” to “unallocated space”, AOMEI Partition Assistant Lite can shrink logical drive in extended partition and get “unallocated space” directly.
+Except for change “free space” to “unallocated space”, AOMEI Partition Assistant Server can shrink logical drive in extended partition and get “unallocated space” directly.

-Step 1: run AOMEI Partition Assistant Lite again.
+1. Run AOMEI Partition Assistant Server again.
 Right-click the logical drive you want to shrink (here is D drive) and select “Resize Partition”.

 Tips: you can add this generated unallocated space to another primary partition by repeating “Move Partition” steps.
 A reboot is required if system drive is involved in the process.